Soleimani’s body arrives in Iran as Trump issues new threats

 A spokesman for Iran’s armed forces, Gen. Abolfazl Shekarchi, likewise threatened the U.S. by saying Iran and the “resistance front will decide the time, place and way” revenge will be carried out.

-Iraq’s government, which is closely allied with Iran, condemned the airstrike that killed Soleimani, calling it an attack on its national sovereignty.
-Parliament is meeting for an emergency session Sunday, and the government has come under mounting pressure to expel the 5,200 American troops who are based in the country to help prevent a resurgence of the Islamic State group.
+Iraq’s parliament is meeting for an emergency session Sunday.
+Its government has come under mounting pressure to expel the 5,200 American troops who are based in the country to help prevent a resurgence of the Islamic State group.

-Also Saturday, NATO temporarily suspended all training activities in Iraq due to safety concerns, Canadian Defense Minister Harjit Sajjan said.

 The U.S. has ordered all citizens to leave Iraq and temporarily closed its embassy in Baghdad, where Iran-backed militiamen and their supporters staged two days of violent protests in which they breached the compound.
-Britain and France have warned their citizens to avoid or strictly limit travel in Iraq.
+Britain and France have warned their citizens to avoid or strictly limit travel in Iraq, as London said it would begin escorting ships through the Strait of Hormuz.
 Oman, long an interlocutor between Iran and the West, urged Tehran and Washington on Sunday to pursue dialogue.

 No one was hurt in the embassy protests, which came in response to U.S. airstrikes that killed 25 Iran-backed militiamen in Iraq and Syria.
 The U.S. blamed the militia for a rocket attack that killed a U.S. contractor in northern Iraq.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writers Aya Batrawy in Dubai, Qassim Abdul-Zahra in Baghdad and Zeina Karam and Sarah El Deeb in Beirut contributed to this report.
+Associated Press writers Aya Batrawy in Dubai, Qassim Abdul-Zahra in Baghdad, Zeina Karam and Sarah El Deeb in Beirut and Kelvin Chan in London contributed to this report.